Stranded Rohingya pulled to shore by sympathetic Indonesians

 Mr Zubil said the group had been on a mothership carrying more than 800 people before being transferred to a second vessel.

-Authorities have yet to confirm if the group who landed off Indonesia's coast belonged to that larger group.
+Officials have also yet to confirm if the group who landed off Indonesia's coast belonged to that larger group.